Section 111A, 112A and 112 of Income Tax Act apply for tax rates on:

 If transferred asset held for more than 12 months

-2) Unlisted shares, immovable property (land or building or both)
+2) Shares of any company (of India or Foreign) (other than mentioned in point 1), immovable property (land or building or both)

 If transferred asset held for not more than 24 months